jimboquijano/fltrx/README.md

 # Fltrx

-Fltrx is an attribute-driven JavaScript library to enhance your list and tables.
-With filtering, highlighting, sorting, grouping, pagination and async data binding.
+Fltrx is an attribute-driven JavaScript library to enhance your list and tables, with filtering, highlighting, sorting, grouping, pagination and async data binding.

 Learn more about [Fltrx](https://jimboquijano.github.io/fltrx/).